SeaQL/otter-sql/src/cargo_docs.md

 See [README](https://github.com/SeaQL/otter-sql#readme) for more details.

-This crate documentation describes the external API of OtterSQL.
+This crate documentation describes the public API of OtterSQL.
 See above if you only want to use the CLI.

 ## Use as a library